LeapMind/bluegrass/README.md

 # Bluegrass
-A sample MLOps system of LeapMind Blueoil x AWS Components (AWS IoT Greengrass, Amazon SageMaker)
+A sample MLOps system of LeapMind Blueoil x AWS Services (AWS IoT Greengrass, Amazon SageMaker)

 ## AWS Partner Network (APN) Blog
 The following APN blog describes how to train models and run inference on Intel FPGA Edge Devices by using this repository.